RhoInc/sas-codebook/README.md

 Continuous variables are summarized graphically using a combination histogram/boxplot.
 Continuous variables are also summarized tabularly using the mean, standard deviation, min, max, median, and quartiles.
 ![continuous strip](https://github.com/RhoInc/sas-codebook/blob/master/Continuous.PNG)
 Categorical variables are summarized graphically using horizontal bar charts (or dot plots).
-Categorical variables are also summarized tabularly using counts and precents.
+Categorical variables are also summarized tabularly using counts and percents.
 ![categorical strip](https://github.com/RhoInc/sas-codebook/blob/master/Categorical.PNG)